Lukáš Krpálek

 Lukáš Krpálek ([ˈlukaːʃ ˈkr̩paːlɛk]; born 15 November 1990) is a Czech heavyweight judoka.
-He is a former world champion (2019) and European champion (2014), former and current Olympic Champion (2016, 2020).
+A former world champion (2014, 2019), European champion (2013, 2014, 2018) and Olympic Champion (2016, 2021).
 He is the most successful judoka in Czech and Czechoslovak history, and was named Czech Judoka of the Year eight times between 2008 and 2015.

 Personal life

 Krpálek took up judo by chance – he wanted to train in karate, but his uncle mistook judo for karate.
 His brother Michal is also a judoka who served as a sparring partner for the Czech judo team at the 2012 Summer Olympics.
 In 2015 Krpálek married Eva Kaderková; they have a son Antonín, born in 2016.

 Krpálek is an avid motorcycle collector and fisherman.

 Judo career

 Junior

 Krpálek took up judo when he was 6 years old in his hometown of Jihlava under the tutorship of Josef Šimáček.
 His first coach described him as very tall and slim with poor agility and technique.
 In 2005 Krpálek moved to a new club SCM Brno, where he was led by the coach Jaroslav Švec.
 In this year he also became a member of Czech national cadet judo team.
 In 2006 Krpálek achieved his first international success when he came in second at the Cadet European Judo Championships.
 From 2007, he was part of the national junior judo team, which was then led by Krpálek's current coach Petr Lacina.
 His first major success in the junior category came in 2007 when he finished 5th at the Junior European Judo Championships.
 Next year Krpálek became both the world and the European junior champion.